bjadamson/ecst/README.md

 2016**pdf

 ## Terminology
-* Entities: defined by Adam Martin in [10] as “fundamental conceptual building blocks” of a system, which represent concrete application ob-jects.
+* Entities: defined by Adam Martin (see thesis) as “fundamental conceptual building blocks” of a system, which represent concrete application ob-jects.
 They have no application-specific data or logic.

 * Components: small, reusable, types that compose entities.
 Again, cit-ing Adam Martin in (see- thesis), a component type “labels an entity as possess-ing a particular aspect”.
 Components store data but do not contain any logic.

-* Systems 1 : providers of implementation logic for entities possessing a specific set of component types.
+* Systems: providers of implementation logic for entities possessing a specific set of component types.

 * “Outer parallelism” is the term used in ECST which defines the concept of running multiple